To "Rx" or not to "Rx"

 What is the Rx anyways and why is it there?

 Some gyms have completely done away with having an Rx for workouts in order to avoid some of the scenarios above.
 While I find that idea to have some merit, I’m not at the point of completely eliminating the Rx at CFWP.
-But, what you will see and hear, is our staff educating you on what works for YOU and what is the best choice for YOU in regards to your fitness level and goals.
+But what you will see and hear is our staff educating you on what works for YOU and what is the best choice for YOU in regard to your fitness level and goals.

-So, if your coach suggests going with 165/115 on the barbell and hand release push-ups, please listen!
-The goal is to be able to keep the proper level of intensity and reach the desired stimulus and time domain.
-More importantly this will help you avoid injury.
+So, if your coach suggests going with 165/115 on the barbell and hand-release push-ups, please listen!
+The goal is to maintain the proper level of intensity and achieve the desired stimulus and time domain.
+More importantly, this will help you avoid injury.

 We want you to set goals and have something you are working towards.
 We are here to help you achieve those goals, but we do not want you to sacrifice mechanics, technique, and safety for the wrong reasons.